 Nevertheless, oils don’t only work on the deeper tissue layers to resolve a broad range of physical and mental illnesses or discomforts, but also on a more superficial body level to cure or enhance the skin, nails, and hair.

 The use of oils is not random though.
-In Ayurveda medicine, those oils are chosen that correct imbalances in the so-called Doshas.
-Depending on the receiver’s Dosha-type, his or her health problems, and the Dosha(s) that has/have been affected negatively, the right kind of herbal oil is selected.
+In Ayurvedic medicine, those oils are chosen that correct imbalances in the so-called Doshas.
+Depending on the receiver’s Dosha-type, their health problems, and the Dosha(s) that has/have been affected negatively, the right kind of herbal oil is selected.

 Of course, this requires knowledge of Dosha theory (the Tridosha concept), correct diagnosis of which Doshas are affected in a certain person, and knowledge of the types of oils that corresponds with rebalancing certain Doshas.